viveksingh07-stack/RBS-Tech-Training-Vivek-Singh-/README.md

 • Files: Task2.docx with all query code and output screenshots.

 Task 3: Online Store Order Management System (PostgreSQL)

 • Created and managed customer, product, and order data with proper foreign key relationships.

 • Performed queries for order tracking, stock analysis, revenue calculation, and customer behavior.

-• Files: Task3.docx with all queries and output screenshots
+• Files: Task3.docx with all queries and output screenshots.